How to Sculpt the Human Figure in Clay

 - train your eye to see more accurately

-- create a figure sculpture in clay from start to finish right from your own home
+- follow a step-by-step curriculum right from your own home

-Whether you are a complete beginner or a more advanced artist - I'd love to show you exactly what you need to sculpt the human figure.
+Whether you are a complete beginner or a more advanced artist - I'd love to show you exactly what you need to master the foundations of figure sculpture.